ComputationalRadiationPhysics/picongpu/doc/markdown/user/implementation/library/Rationale.md

 There is no way to specify this on a per kernel basis.
 To switch a whole application from asynchronous to synchronous calls, for example for debugging reasons, it is necessary to change the names of all the runtime functions being called as well as their parameters.
 In *alpaka* this is solved by always enqueuing all tasks into a queue and not defining a default queue.
-Asynchronous queues as well as synchronous queues are provided for all devices.
+Non-blocking queues as well as blocking queues are provided for all devices.
 Changes to the synchronicity of multiple tasks can be made on a per queue basis by changing the queue type at the place of creation.
 There is no need to change any line of calling code.